 This section covers a set of control experiments to show MASC performance on random initialized model and contrast this with the trained models presented in the main text.
-We have verified that, for every such control model, the model training and testing accuracies for the randomly initialized models is at chance level, for the corresponding dataset in question.
+We have verified that, for every such control model, the model training and test accuracies for the randomly initialized models is at chance level, for the corresponding dataset in question.

-MASC accuracy on testing for randomly initialized model and trained model when data is projected on corrupted training subspaces is shown in Figure \ref{figangle1_initial} and \ref{figangle1_initial_tiny}.
-Trained model training and testing accuracies are shown for reference.
+MASC accuracy on test for randomly initialized model and trained model when data is projected on corrupted training subspaces is shown in Figure \ref{figangle1_initial} and \ref{figangle1_initial_tiny}.
+Trained model training and test accuracies are shown for reference.

 We find that indeed accuracies of the MASC classifier on the random initialization outperforms the network, except for low corruption degrees (i.e. $ < = 20$\% corruption degree).
-However, in the experiments where subspaces are trained on corrupted training data from corrupted models, by-and-large, the MASC classifier usually, and on at least one layer outperforms the MASC classifier trained on the random initialization with exceptions being the 80\% corruption degree models on MLP-MNIST, AlexNet-Tiny ImageNet and 100\% corruption degree on CNN-FashionMNIST.
+However, in the experiments where subspaces are trained on corrupted training data from corrupted models, by-and-large, the MASC classifier usually, and on at least one layer outperforms the MASC classifier trained on the random initialization with exceptions being the 80\% corruption degree models on MLP-MNIST, AlexNet-Tiny ImageNet and 100\% corruption degree on CNN-Fashion-MNIST.

-MASC accuracy on testing for random initialized model and trained model when data is projected on subspaces corresponding to true training labels is shown in Figure \ref{figangle2_initial}and \ref{figangle2_initial_tiny}.
+MASC accuracy on test for random initialized model and trained model when data is projected on subspaces corresponding to true training labels is shown in Figure \ref{figangle2_initial} and \ref{figangle2_initial_tiny}.
 Notably, for the experiments where subspaces are constructed with true labels on corrupted models, the MASC classifier on these models outperforms the MASC classifier on random initializations usually and certainly in at least one layer on every model tested.
 These results are consistent with the main message of the paper, namely that even with memorized models, the layerwise representations of the models are organized in a manner that they develop significant ability to generalize over and above that bestowed by a random initialization, and in particular, they do not lose this ability, as one might have naively expected, due to label noise.
 If they were losing this ability, then the MASC classifier on the subspaces would end up performing significantly worse than the MASC classifier run on randomly initialized models.